Write net ionic equations for double-replacement reactions that produce precipitates, gases, or molecular compounds.

 The potential precipitates from a double-replacement reaction are cesium nitrate and lead(II) bromide.
 According to the solubility rules table, cesium nitrate is soluble because all compounds containing the nitrate ion, as well as all compounds containing the alkali metal ions, are soluble.
 Most compounds containing the bromide ion are soluble, but lead(II) is an exception.
 Therefore, the cesium and nitrate ions are spectator ions and the lead(II) bromide is a precipitate.
 The balanced net ionic reaction is:

-Single-replacement and double-replacement reactions often take place in aqueous solution, in which dissociated ionic compounds are more accurately represented as free ions.
+Single-replacement and double-replacement reactions often place in aqueous solution, in which dissociated ionic compounds are more accurately represented as free ions.

 Spectator ions do not participate directly in the chemical reaction.
 An equation that shows only the substances in the reaction is called a net ionic equation.
 Net ionic equations must be balanced by both mass and charge.